ROSEN, A TOP RANKED LAW FIRM, Encourages Generac Holdings Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Action - GNRC

-New York, New York--(Newsfile Corp. - December 31, 2023) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Generac Holdings Inc. (NYSE: GNRC) between May 3, 2023 and August 3, 2023, both dates inclusive (the "Class Period"), of the important January 22, 2024 lead plaintiff deadline .
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Generac Holdings Inc. (NYSE: GNRC ) between May 3, 2023 and August 3, 2023, both dates inclusive (the "Class Period"), of the important January 22, 2024 lead plaintiff deadline .

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.